 You are now ready to customize the forearm/hand component.
-There are numerous positions the fingers and wrist can be molded into to fit the needs of your impaired arm.
+There are numerous positions the fingers and wrists can be bent to fit the needs of your impaired arms.
 The position you choose should be based on pain management needs, therapeutic stretch and proper alignment.
 An occupational therapist is recommended to help you make these positioning decisions.